QuentinRa/blog.quentinra.dev/operating-systems/networking/topology/index.md

 <div class="row row-cols-md-2"><div>

-Segmenting a large network into smaller networks if often used in security to isolate each subnetwork, and apply separate security controls to each of them 🔎.
+Network segmentation is the process of dividing a large network into smaller networks, isolated from each other.

-It can also be done to make it easier to manage a group of machines, or to improve performances.
+It can be done for multiple reasons, such as increasing performances, security, or to make it easier to manage a group of machines.
 </div><div>

 #### Subnetting